 News and sports are closely interconnected, and current events have a profound influence on the world of sports.
 It is important to know how political, social, economic, and cultural events influence the sporting world.
 This guide examines the different ways in which news and current affairs can shape and affect sports worldwide.

-Political Events and Sports
+Political Events, News and Sports

 International Relations